• Skip to primary navigation

 • Eggs: Eggs act as a binder and a slight leavening agent in this recipe, saving the need to add any baking powder or baking soda separately.

-• Flour: Plain/all-purpose flour is the one to use for brownies.
-They are supposed to be dense so using something like self-raising flour would result in a more cakey brownie.
+• Flour: Plain or all-purpose flour is the best choice for brownies.
+They are supposed to be heavy and dense so avoid using self-raising flour, which will result in more cake-like brownies.

 • Cocoa powder: Using just a small amount of cocoa powder will enhance the chocolate flavour without making the brownies bitter.

-• Peanut butter cups: I used 2 bags of mini Reese's peanut butter cups which came to 180g in total.
+• Peanut butter cups: I used 2 bags of mini Reese's peanut butter cups which weighed 180g in total.

-• Chocolate chips: Add some milk chocolate chips for some extra texture.
+• Chocolate chips: Add some milk chocolate chips for some extra texture and sweetness.

-• Peanut butter: This is optional but is nice to add an extra bit of peanut butter flavour.
+• Peanut butter: For a lovely peanut butter swirl on top.
+This is optional but is nice to add an extra bit of nutty flavour.
 I used Whole Earth drizzler which is super easy to drizzle.

 Equipment

-Aside from the ingredients, you'll also need the following equipment to make chocolate peanut butter cup brownies...
+Aside from the ingredients, you'll also need the following equipment to make these brownies...

 • Baking paper: To line the tin with.